-Crown counsel must obtain the prior consent of the Chief Federal Prosecutor (CFP) or their designate in domestic violence prosecutions where there is a reasonable prospect of conviction, but Crown counsel proposes to terminate a domestic violence prosecution on the basis that it is not in the public interest to proceed.
+Crown counsel must obtain the prior consent of the Chief Federal Prosecutor (CFP) or their designate in domestic violence prosecutions where there is a reasonable prospect of conviction, but Crown counsel proposes to terminate the prosecution on the basis that it is not in the public interest to proceed.

-- whether it appears that the complainant has been directly or indirectly threatened or intimidated by the accused or the accused’s family or friends in connection with the present prosecution;
+- any indication that the complainant has been directly or indirectly threatened or intimidated by the accused or the accused's family or friends in connection with the present prosecution;

-- whether the complainant may commit perjury if called to testify;
+- any indication that the complainant may commit perjury if called to testify;

-- whether there is a likelihood of similar offences in the future particularly against the complainant or children in the home;
+- the likelihood that similar offences will be committed in the future, particularly against the complainant or children in the home;

-- whether the accused is addressing the abusive behaviour through counselling or some other treatment or program, including culturally-based healing programs; and
+- the efforts of the accused to address the abusive behaviour through counselling or some other treatment or program, including culturally-based healing programs; and

 - the accused's prior convictions for domestic violence offences or other violent offences.

-Where it is determined that the police investigation has not provided all the information or evidence that may be available in relation to these factors, Crown counsel should advise the police, at the earliest possible stage, in writing that the evidence is incomplete.
+Where it is determined that the police investigation has not provided all the information or evidence that may be available in relation to these factors, Crown counsel should advise the police in writing at the earliest possible stage that the evidence is incomplete.

-A record explaining the reasons of any decision to terminate a domestic violence prosecution must be placed on file and copied to the CFP or his or her designate.
+A record explaining the reasons of any decision to terminate a domestic violence prosecution must be placed on file and copied to the CFP or their designate.

 3.2.
 Judicial interim release

-In some circumstances victims of domestic violence may express wishes for reconciliation and to have the accused released from custody.
-In determining what position to take at the judicial interim release stage, Crown counsel must ensure, when considering such wishes, that these not outweigh serious objective concerns for the safety of the victim and members of the family.
+In some circumstances, victims of domestic violence may express wishes for reconciliation and to have the accused released from custody.
+In determining what position to take at the judicial interim release stage, Crown counsel must ensure that the victim's wishes do not outweigh serious objective concerns for the safety of the victim and members of the family.

-In circumstances where Crown counsel determines that releasing the accused would create an unreasonable risk to the complainant, the release should be opposed.
-Where the court is satisfied that the accused can be released, some restrictions will ordinarily be necessary both to ensure the safety of the complainant and to preserve the integrity of the prosecution.
-As circumstances may require, Crown counsel should consider recommending:
+Crown counsel should oppose the accused's release if it creates an unreasonable risk to the complainant.
+Where the court is satisfied that the accused can be released, some restrictions will ordinarily be necessary to ensure the safety of the complainant and to preserve the integrity of the prosecution.
+As circumstances may require, Crown counsel should consider recommending the following conditions:

 - non-communication with the complainant directly or indirectly;

 - arrangements for access to children through a neutral third party (if the court is inclined to allow the accused to have contact with the children);

 - prohibiting attendance at or near the residence or place of work of the complainant;

-- a condition requiring the surrender of all firearms, ammunition, explosives and Firearms licence;
+- surrender of all firearms, ammunition, explosives and firearms licence;

-- in communities where access to domestic violence treatment programs is available, a condition requiring accused to attend all appointments required for treatment purposes and to comply with all related conditions.
+- in communities where access to domestic violence treatment programs is available, and the accused has expressly consented, attend all appointments required for treatment purposes and to comply with all related conditions.

 Crown counsel should always seek to avoid situations which may have the effect of re-victimizing the complainant.
 Crown counsel should ensure that decisions or representations made at the interim release stage do not have the effect of forcing or pressuring the complainant and the children to leave the family home or community.

-Where the accused is released from custody, a copy of the release terms should be provided to the complainant.
+Where the accused is released from custody, a copy of any conditions should be provided to the complainant.
 In circumstances where the complainant has relocated to another community, Crown counsel or the Crown Witness Coordinator shall ensure that the police detachment nearest to the complainant is informed of the release terms.
 The police detachment in both the accused's and the complainant's communities should be provided with copies of the terms of release.

-Where the court decides to release an accused in circumstances where Crown counsel considers that the complainant or other family members may be at risk, immediate consideration should be given to making an application for bail review, after consultation with the CFP or his or her designate.
+Where the court decides to release an accused in circumstances where Crown counsel considers that the complainant or other family members may be at risk, immediate consideration should be given to making an application for bail review, after consultation with the CFP or their designate.

 3.3.
 Preparation of witnesses and the role of Crown Witness Coordinators

-Witness preparation is an important function of Crown counsel prosecuting domestic violence cases.
+Witness preparation is an important function in domestic violence cases.
 Crown counsel and Crown Witness Coordinators should work together to prepare complainants for the criminal court process.
 Special attention should be paid to the background and context of the witness so that any preparation process is sensitive to the needs of the witness.
-During this process Crown counsel or a Crown Witness Coordinator should ensure that the following steps are taken:
+During this process, Crown counsel or a Crown Witness Coordinator should ensure that the following steps are taken:

 - where possible, meet with the complainant as soon as possible after charges are laid and prior to any proceeding where the complainant may be called to testify;